Disease and Drug Information

 - High-sensitivity fecal occult blood tests (FOBT).
 Both polyps and colon and rectal cancers can bleed, and FOBT checks for tiny amounts of blood in feces (stool) that cannot be seen visually.

 - Stool DNA test (FIT-DNA).
-Cologuard®, the only FDA-approved DNA test, is a multitarget test that detects tiny amounts of blood in stool (with an immunochemical test similar to FIT) as well as nine DNA biomarkers in three genes that have been found in colon and rectal cancer and precancerous advanced adenomas.
+Cologuard®, the only FDA-approved DNA test, is a multitarget test that detects tiny amounts of blood in the stool (with an immunochemical test similar to FIT) as well as nine DNA biomarkers in three genes that have been found in colon and rectal cancer and precancerous advanced adenomas.

 - Sigmoidoscopy.
 In this test, the rectum and sigmoid colon are examined using a sigmoidoscope, a flexible lighted tube with a lens for viewing and a tool for removing tissue.
 This instrument is inserted through the anus into the rectum and sigmoid colon as air (or carbon dioxide) is pumped into the colon to expand it so the doctor can see the colon lining more clearly.